bmolnar91/workbook/module_oop.md

 WIP

 The `BigInteger` type is an immutable type that represents an arbitrarily large integer whose value in theory has no upper or lower bounds.
+(You can go as far as your RAM lets you).

 ### Database